COVID-19 Frequently Asked Questions

 Financial Aid/Student Financial Services

 The Office of Student Financial Services is always open to discussing special circumstances for students and families as it relates to their financial status.
-Please contact SFS via email at email@example.com to discuss your situation.
+Please visit our Special Circumstances page to learn more about this process.

 Students who are considering withdrawing from the University should contact Academic Advising and Registration and Records.
 Students who withdraw may still be subject to federal policies regarding financial aid eligibility as a result of withdrawal.
 Please contact SFS via email at email@example.com to discuss the impact of your withdrawal.

 At this time, the Office of Student Financial Services (SFS) does not anticipate any impact to students receiving VA benefits.
 SFS is currently working on applying VA payments to students’ accounts.
 Your continued patience is appreciated while SFS works remotely.
 For additional questions related to VA and COVID-19, please visit the VA’s website.